Free Palestine Movement

-The Free Palestine Movement (حركة فلسطين حرة) is a Palestinian Syrian armed movement and community organization that is led by the businessman Yasser Qashlaq and supports the Ba'athist government of Syria.
+The Free Palestine Movement (حركة فلسطين حرة) is a Palestinian Syrian armed movement and community organization that is led by the businessman Yasser Qashlaq and supported the Ba'athist government of Syria.
 The organization opposes the existence of Israel, and was mostly known for political activism and social services in favor of Palestinians in Syria and the Gaza Strip before 2012.
-Upon the outbreak of the Syrian Civil War, however, the Free Palestine Movement formed its own militias and has since then openly fought for the Syrian government against various rebel groups.
+Upon the outbreak of the Syrian Civil War, however, the Free Palestine Movement formed its own militias and openly fought for the Ba'athist government against various rebel groups until the fall of the Assad regime in 2024.

 History

 Early activities

 The Free Palestine Movement was founded by Yasser Qashlaq, a Syria-born Palestinian businessman of considerable wealth who heads several organizations including the Lebanese Institute of International Studies, the Syrian-Palestinian Investment House, the Palestinian Businessmen's Club, and also owns a small Lebanese newspaper.
-Furthermore, Yasser is known for his antisemitic views, having repeatedly called Jews "dregs of European garbage", a "gang of criminal murderers", and "human pieces of filth" that should be deported to Europe.
-He has also stated that there is "no reason for coexistence" between Israelis and Palestinians, as the latter would reclaim their lands and "hunt [the Israelis] down to the end of the world, and prosecute them for their massacres".
-Though close to the Syrian government, Yasser has denied any links with Hezbollah.
+He has been described as the "most famous real estate dealer in the Yarmouk Camp".
+According to a translation by the Middle East Media Research Institute (MEMRI), Yasser called "Israeli pirates [...] dregs of European garbage", said Israelis were a "gang of criminal murderers", and that Israeli Jews were "human pieces of filth" who should be returned "back to their own countries".
+According to MEMRI, he has stated that there is "no reason for coexistence" between Israelis and Palestinians and that "Gilad Shalit [should] return to Paris.
+Let those murderers return to Poland.
+Once they are back there, we will hunt them down to the end of the world, and prosecute them for their massacres".
+He is reportedly close to the Syrian government.
+Yasser has said he had no links with Hezbollah.

-When Yasser first became politically active in the Palestinian Yarmouk Camp of Damascus in 2003, he consequently presented himself as supporting the Second Intifada.
+When Yasser first became politically active in the Palestinian Yarmouk Camp of Damascus in 2003, he presented himself as supporting the Second Intifada.
 Since then, he organized the Free Palestine Movement as community organization which provided social services for Palestinians in Syria and rallied support for the Baa'athist government.
-Atlantic Council expert Tom Rollins also argued that the organization serves as "vehicle for [Yasser Qashlaq's] political ambitions".
+Atlantic Council researcher Tom Rollins wrote that the organization serves as "vehicle for [Yasser Qashlaq's] political ambitions".
 According to Qashlaq, the Free Palestine Movement took part in organizing the Freedom Flotilla II for the Gaza Strip in 2010/11.
+The group armed itself in 2011, with the news site Syria Indicator arguing that this was motivated by the need to suppress anti-Assad protests in the Yarmouk Camp.